AdaCore/gnatstudio/docs/users_guide/projects.rst

 Naming Scheme
 -------------

-A naming scheme indicates the file naming conventions used in the different languages supported by a given project.
+A naming scheme indicates the file naming conventions used by each of the different languages used in a project.
 For example, all :file:`.adb` files are Ada files, all :file:`.c` files are C files.

-GPS is very flexible in this respect, and allows you to specify the default extension for the files in a given programming language.
-GPS makes a distinction between spec (or header) files, which generally contain no executable code, only declarations, and body files which contain the actual code.
-For languages other than Ada, this header file is used rather than the body file when you select :menuselection:`Go To Declaration` in the contextual menu of editors.

-In a language like Ada, the distinction between spec and body is part of the definition of the language itself, and you should be sure to specify the appropriate extensions.
+GPS is very flexible with naming schemes and allows you to specify the default extension for the files in each language.
+GPS makes a distinction between spec (or header) files, which generally contain only declarations and no executable code, and body files, which contain the actual code.
+For languages other than Ada, this header file is used as the "body" file when you select :menuselection:`Go To Declaration` in the contextual menu of editors.
+In a language like Ada, the distinction between spec and body is part of the language itself.

 The default naming scheme for Ada is GNAT's naming scheme (:file:`.ads` for specs and :file:`.adb` for bodies).
 In addition, a number of predefined naming schemes for other compilers are available in the first combo box on the page.
-You can also create your own customized scheme by entering a free text in the text entries.
+You can also create your own customized scheme by entering text in the text entries.

 .. image:: naming-scheme.jpg

 For all languages, GPS accepts exceptions to this standard naming scheme.
-For instance, this let you specify that in addition to using :file:`.adb` for Ada body files, the file :file:`foo.ada` should also be considered as an Ada file.
+For instance, you can specify that, in addition to using :file:`.adb` for Ada body files, the file :file:`foo.ada` should also be considered as an Ada file.

 The list of exceptions is displayed in the bottom list of the naming scheme editor.
-To remove entries from this list, select the line you want to remove, and then press the :kbd:`Del` key.
-The contents of the lines can be edited interactively, by double-clicking on the line and column you want to edit.
+To remove entries from this list, select the line you want to remove and then press the :kbd:`Del` key.
+The contents of the lines can be edited interactively by double-clicking on the line and column you want to edit.

-To add new entries to this list, use the fields at the bottom of the window, and press the update button.
+To add new entries to this list, use the fields at the bottom of the window and press the update button.

 .. index:: multi-unit source files

-GNAT and GPS both support Ada source files that contain multiple Ada units (typically a single file would contain both the spec and the body of the unit for instance).
-This is not a recommend approach if you can avoid it, since that might trigger unnecessary recompilation of your source files.
-Such source files are always handled as naming scheme exceptions, and you can specify those in the editor by adding `at 1`, `at 2`,... after the file name for either the spec, the body or both.
+GNAT and GPS both support Ada source files containing multiple Ada units (typically a single file would contain both the spec and the body of a unit for instance).
+This is not recommended if you can avoid it, since that might trigger unnecessary recompilation of your source files, but you can handle such source files as naming scheme exceptions.
+You specify those in the editor by adding `at 1`, `at 2` (and so on) after the file name for either the spec, the body, or both.
 The digit after `at` is the index (starting at 1) of the unit in the source file.

-For instance, specifying `file.ada at 1` for the spec and `file.ada at 2` for the body of the unit "unit" indicates that the two components of the unit are in the same file, first the spec, followed by the body.
+For example, specifying `file.ada at 1` for the spec and `file.ada at 2`
+for the body of the unit "unit" indicates that the two components of the unit are in the same file, with the spec first, followed by the body.

 .. index:: project; switches
 .. _Switches: